 | About Us | Employment

-This position requires movement about the outreach offices, sitting at a desk, using a computer, and presenting information to groups of clients and community partners throughout work hours.
-Physical requirements include ability to sit at a desk for up to 6 hours, driving the agency vans for client and employee transportation, and ability to move around the outreach office property.
+This position requires movement about the shelter, sitting at a desk, telephone communications, using a computer and presenting information to groups of clients and community partners throughout work hours.
+Physical requirements include ability to sit at a desk for up to 6 hours, driving the agency vans for resident and employee transportation, some light lifting, general housekeeping and ability to walk around the shelter property.

 Principal Job Duties

 Provide general shelter coverage, including but not limited to admitting and departing residents, managing the help line, and providing appropriate crisis counseling.